MInhQuan9812/music3p-android/README.md

 ### Discord

-One of the developer of this app have his Discord server, consider to join if you like [discord.gg/wbw]
+One of the developer of this app have his Discord server, consider to [join](https://discord.gg/wbw) if you like

 ## PROCESS: